Effects of Wall Roughness on Coupled Flow and Heat Transport in Fractured Media: Conclusions

-While the Lévy–Smirnov model effectively captures essential features of early-time trapping and long residence times resulting from matrix diffusion, its infinite mean limits its applicability in systems with finite spatial extent.
+While the Lévy–Smirnov model effectively captures essential features of early-time trapping and long residence times resulting from matrix diffusion, its infinite mean limits its applicability in systems with finite spatial extent and intersecting fractures.
 It remains a suitable approximation in advection-dominated regimes, particularly when the Péclet number is greater than one and transport is primarily governed by fracture-scale dynamics.
 Incorporating a physical cutoff, for example by considering a finite diffusion time across the matrix, would lead to finite moments and improve realism in bounded domains.
-However, such modifications introduce additional assumptions about matrix geometry and boundary effects.
-Since this study is concerned with asymptotic behavior in idealized settings, these refinements are not considered here and are left for future work.
+Such considerations have not been considered here and are left for future work.

-Monte Carlo simulations across 27 parameter combinations highlight the influence of aperture heterogeneity ($\sigma_a/\langle a\rangle$), correlation ratio ($L/L_\textrm{c}$), and Péclet number ($\Pen$).
-The results show a clear transition from superdiffusive or ballistic transport at early times, primarily driven by advective channeling within high-aperture pathways, to subdiffusive behavior at later times, where thermal conduction into the matrix becomes the dominant mechanism.
-The variability observed across realizations increases with local heterogeneity and decreases as structural correlation strengthens, emphasizing the inherent trade-off between disorder and ergodicity at the system scale.
+Monte Carlo simulations across 27 parameter combinations highlight the influence of aperture heterogeneity ($\sigma_a/\langle a\rangle$), correlation ratio ($L/L_\mathrm{c}$), and Péclet number ($\Pen$) on coupled flow and heat transfer in fracture-matrix systems.
+The simulations demonstrate that non-Fickian thermal behaviour arises from the coupled action of heterogeneous advection and matrix conduction.
+Spatial organisation of the flow field determines the distribution of mobile residence times and therefore the duration of particle–wall contact.
+Because the trapping-time distribution is conditioned on this advective residence, the Lévy–Smirnov law naturally encodes the interplay between velocity intermittency and conductive uptake.
+Matrix conduction provides the intrinsic non-local memory, while flow heterogeneity modulates its expression along channelised pathways set by the aperture geometry.
+Their combined effect produces clear transitions from superdiffusive or ballistic transport at early times, primarily driven by advective channeling within high-aperture pathways, to subdiffusive behavior at later times, where thermal conduction into the matrix becomes the dominant mechanism.
+These behaviors, observed across the explored Péclet numbers, reveal a direct mechanistic link between fracture scale heterogeneity, advective organisation, and the emergent thermal signatures.
+The variability observed across realizations increases with local heterogeneity and is larger for larger fractures (at fixed correlation length), emphasizing the inherent trade-off between disorder and ergodicity at the system scale.